-Cornell Law School can send two students for a semester to the KoGuan Law School, a dynamic new institution, with a new facility in the heart of Shanghai, China's financial capital.
-Given their academic calendar, spring placements would require being prepared to stay in Shanghai until early June.
+Cornell Law School can send two students for the Fall semester to the KoGuan Law School, a dynamic new institution, with a new facility in the heart of Shanghai, China's financial capital.
+Given their academic calendar.

 Here is a brief description from KoGuan's web pages: On June 8, 2002, the Law School was established, and RMB 25 million yuan was earmarked to carry out the first phase of construction.
 The Law School thus entered into a period of rapid development.
 While sticking to its core mission of educating law undergraduates, the School obtained the right to confer master's degrees in 8 grade-2 disciplines and grade-1 disciplines in law, the right to confer the Juris in law specialty, as well as the right to confer the doctoral degree in constitutional law and administrative law.